How Does PR Support Content Marketing?

 In a world where online influencers are having a growing impact and inbound links make all the difference to SEO, companies are choosing to invest heavily in their content marketing and PR (public relations) campaigns to help generate more leads, boost revenue, and increase rankings.
 Naturally, there’s never been a better time to start thinking about combining digital PR with a powerful content marketing strategy!

-In this blog, we’ll be exploring how exactly digital PR can support content marketing strategies and how businesses can maximise their reach and generate more revenue by combining the two, reaching a new level of content marketing success.
+In this blog, we’ll be exploring how PR efforts can support content marketing strategies, and how businesses can maximise their reach and generate more revenue by combining the two.

 Need help with your content marketing and PR campaigns?